AzAdminEVM/Power-BI-PL-300-Study-Guide/README.md

 # What this Document Contains

 First and foremost is the current Skills Measured outline found [here](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4qbu6).
 This has been recreated below as a checklist first, and then as an [outline](#the-skills-measured-outline).
-The structure for the is as follows:
+The structure for the outline is as follows:

 ### Section Header
 ##### Section Sub-Header